 Notes.
 This table reports regression coefficients from eight separate regressions based on Equation (4), where the dependent variable consists of the number of patent filings (column 1), the top 10% of patents in terms of forward citations (column 2), citation-weighted patents (column 3), R&D expenditure (column 4), the unique number technology classes (column 5), technology class-weighted patents (column 6), patents in a firm's primary technology fields (column 7), and patents in a firm's peripheral technology fields (column 8), all of which are transformed by the inverse hyperbolic sine function in a firm × year.
 Treat is an indicator variable that takes the value of one for firms that colluded and zero otherwise.
 Years are grouped into seven time periods, each representing the three-year period around the events of interest into one time group.
 Pre_1 means four to six years prior to the formation of collusion.
 Pre_2 means one to three years prior to the formation of collusion and serves as the baseline (an omitted category). $Collusion_1$ represents early collusion periods: one to three years after the formation of collusion.
 To account for varied collusion periods, $Collusion_2$ represents the fourth year of collusion and thereafter up to the year before the collusion breakup. $Post_1$ means one to three years after the breakup of collusion. $Post_2$ means four to six years after the breakup of collusion. $Post_3$ means seven to nine years after the breakup of collusion.
 Pre_2 serves as the baseline.
 The regression model controls for the assignee firm fixed effects and sector × year fixed effects.
 A sector is defined by the four-digit North American Industry Classification System (NAICS).
-Standard errors are in parentheses and are clustered by sector.
-Data: Patents View and Compustat. p < 0.1; p < 0.05; p < 0.01.
+Standard errors are in parentheses and are clustered by sector. $Post_3$ means of the column and the parentheses and are clustered by sector. $Post_3$ means four to six $Post_3$ mean

-Table C-3 provides the mechanism tests based on Equation (2) in the main paper.
+Table C-3 presents the analyses of mechanisms based on Equation (2) in the main paper.